 The active regions $A_q$ can be used to give a more detailed description of a measure-theoretic support of the anomalous energy dissipation introduced by Duchon and Robert in \cite{dr}.
-Recall that for every weak solution $u \in L^3(\O_T)$ to the Euler equation one can associate a distribution $\D(u)$ such that
+Recall that for every weak solution $u \in L^3(\O_T)$ to the Euler equation one can associate a distribution $\D_u$ such that

-In our notation, and under the assumption $\e < \infty$ , $\D(u)$ is obtained as a weak limit of the sequence $\{\pi_q\}_{q}$ which is uniformly bounded in $L^1(\O_T)$.
-Thus, $\D(u)$ is a measure of bounded variation.
-One can easily show that $\supp \D(u) \ss S$, but it is unclear whether the topological support of $\D(u)$ is contained in the accumulant $A$ or is at all relevant to the intermittent cascade.
-Instead, we will show that the measure-theoretic support of $\D(u)$, in the sense of Hahn decomposition, can in fact be described by limits of algebraic progressions of the active regions $A_q$ in a sense defined in Section~\ref{s:dr}.
-However, due to a possible slow convergence rate of such a limit, $\D(u)$ may not enjoy the same dimensional bound as $A$ itself.
+In our notation, and under the assumption $\e < \infty$ , $\D_u$ is obtained as a weak limit of the sequence $\{\pi_q\}_{q}$ which is uniformly bounded in $L^1(\O_T)$.
+Thus, $\D_u$ is a measure.
+One can easily show that the topological support of $\D_u$ is contained in $S$, but it is unclear whether it is contained in our accumulation set $A$ or is at all relevant to the intermittent cascade.
+Instead, we show that the measure-theoretic support of $\D_u$, in the sense of Hahn decomposition, can in fact be described by limits of algebraic progressions of the active regions $A_q$ as defined in Section~\ref{s:dr}.
+However, due to a possible slow convergence rate of such a limit, $\D_u$ may not enjoy the same dimensional bound as $A$ itself.

 Finally, we remark that for Leray-Hopf solutions of the Navier-Stokes equation an analogue of the dimension $D$ was defined in \cite{cs-kolm} based on the similar idea of measuring level of saturation of Bernstein's inequality, only now between $L^\infty$ and $L^2$ norms.
 It was proved that if $D>3/2$, then the solution is automatically regular.
 The question of how strong intermittency may be either for solutions of the Euler or Navier-Stokes equations is therefore of fundamental significance (see discussions in \cite{mand,Frisch}).
 We hope that giving a mathematically rigorous definition of the dimension as attempted in this paper and in \cite{cs-kolm} is the first step in tackling the problem.